Dleibe1/ESP32ReactLesson/README.md

 [server/src/routes/rootRouter.js](server/src/routes/rootRouter.js)

-The circuitpython files can be found here:
+The circuitpython files to save onto the ESP32 can be found here:
 [server/src/apiClient](server/src/apiClient)

 This is a project I got working then never used with students...